By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

-I think it’s fair to say that in August, a good number of us feel a sense of longing for summer to stay.
-Getting ready to say goodbye to a favorite season can bring on a sense of loss and other uneasy feelings as time ticks toward a busy autumn.
+I think it’s fair to say that by the end of August, a good number of us feel a sense of longing for summer to stay.
+Getting ready to say goodbye to a favorite Michigan season can bring on a sense of loss and other uneasy feelings as time ticks toward a busy autumn.

 Change, in general, can be a challenge—especially when it’s the kind we cannot control.
 We are naturally inclined to resist change, so deciding to approach this year with a positive attitude and openness to welcome change will keep us on the right path.

 Before summer is over, make a list of what is already going well and what you love the most about the season.
-What are the best ways to keep in touch with summer friends?
+What are the best ways to keep in touch with friends as life gets busier?
 How can you bring some of those same scents of summer into your home?
 What self-care routine will you continue to do daily that served you well all summer long?
 Take time before the end of the season to savor your summer memories and plan for fall—it’ll make the transition easier when the time comes.

 Get into the new season.

 Here are just a few ways you can really embrace the next few autumn months.

 - Stay true to yourself.
 If you’re feeling a bit blue, say so.
 Talk about it with others—they may be feeling the same way.

 - Fill in your calendar or write out a vision of an ideal fall season.
 Find some favorite fall activities such as apple picking, snacking on donuts and fresh cider or shopping for warmer clothes.
 Identify ways to move yourself into a more positive way of being with your feelings.

 - Change up your workout routine or start moving more.
 A fresh exercise routine can be just the thing to help keep a positive attitude and regain calm as the environment transforms.
 Take a walk or pull weeds in the garden.
 Getting outdoors is beneficial to our wellbeing and gives us the opportunity to feel and appreciate the change in air temperature, take in the changing colors of the leaves and admire the shapes of the clouds.